scrabbletank/farhome-rules/rulesdoc.md

 You cause the ground to shake and tear, collapsing buildings and toppling trees in a 15x15 area centered on a point in range.
 Now, and at the start of each of your turns each creature in the area must make a Dexterity save vs your spellcasting, on fail they take 1 wound die in damage and are knocked prone.
 The strength of the earthquake causes all tiles in the area to become difficult terrain.
 Structures made of wood, trees, and other objects fall apart over the duration.
 Structures made of stone collapse after the full 10 minutes.

-The length of the wave increases by 2 and wound dice increases by 1 for each level above 6th.
+The range and area of the spell increases by 5 and wound dice increases by 1 for each level above 6th.

+___
+#### Evocation
+*6th Level*
+- **Casting Time:** 7 AP
+- **Range:** Self
+- **Duration:** concentration, 10 minutes

+You tap in to the latent mana in your surroundings, empowering your spells.
+Make a spellcasting roll against 4 Terrible dice, on success you have expertise for all spellcasting rolls for the duration.
+Holding this connection is both mentally and physically exhausting.
+Should the spell end due to losing concentration you take 1 level of exhaustion, or 2 levels if you critically fail the concentration check.

+Add a proficiency die for every level above 6th.

 ___
 #### Forcewave